 |

 The state of a token at a typed start event is immediately advanced from ENTERED to BUSY and awaits the trigger.
 If the token is at a message start event, the message content is used to update the status of the token.
-Thereafter, the operators of the respective event-subprocess are applied.

-After the start event is triggered, the state is advanced COMPLETED.
-If the respective event-subprocesses is interrupting, all other tokens within the scope of the event-subrocess are withdrawn.
+After the start event is triggered, the operators of the respective event-subprocess are applied and the state is advanced to COMPLETED.
+If the respective event-subprocesses is interrupting, all other tokens within the scope of the event-subprocess are withdrawn.
 Otherwise, a new token is created allowing the event-subprocess to be triggered again.

 stateDiagram-v2